 Improvements to ACA

 I would put together a task force that would be charged with coming up with ideas to make our health care system more efficient while increasing the quality of care.
-Due to the complexities of the task I would devote substantial resources and would ask all parties (insurers, physicians, hospitals, pharmaceuticals, vendors, consumer groups, legal field, brokers, etc.) to help in supporting the work.
-The more involvement then the better the output and the more cooperation when the final product is released.
-The decisions will be difficult and all parties will have some disappointments but these parties will hopefully realize why the decisions were made as they were.
+Due to the complexities of the task, I would devote substantial resources and ask all parties (insurers, physicians, hospitals, pharmaceuticals, vendors, consumer groups, legal field, brokers, etc.) to help in supporting the work.
+The more involvement, the better the output and the more cooperation when the final product is released.
+The decisions will be difficult, and all parties will have some disappointments, but these parties will hopefully realize why the decisions were made as they were.

 Some of the precise topics that I would have researched are:

-I would require the task force to come back with recommendations by December 31st, knowing that additional analysis would be done the following years with the same deadline of December 31st.
+I would require the task force to come back with recommendations by December 31, knowing that additional analysis would be done the following years with the same deadline of December 31.
 I would also make it easier for the task force to implement its ideas.
-For example, it could be made law that the recommendations of the task force become law unless 60 votes in the Senate overrides the recommendation.
-In that way politics will play a lesser role in health care.
+For example, it could be made law that the recommendations of the task force become law unless 60 votes in the Senate override the recommendation.
+In that way, politics will play a lesser role in health care.

 Although the Marketplaces represent a relatively small portion of our health care system, it supports millions of uninsured individuals and is the most vulnerable piece right now.
 That means a reset of the transitional ACA rules regarding subsidy increases and reinsurance should be performed to stabilize these Marketplaces along with some state-specific modifications.

 The United States needs to implement changes to its overall health care delivery system to improve efficiency and quality of care as it lags other nations in these categories.
-This can be accomplished through setting up a task force that has the authority to analyze information and develop recommendations that would be implemented unless overruled by 60 of the 100 Senators.
-By doing this it is hoped that the role of politics will be lessened in the normal decision making processes regarding treatment protocol.
+This can be accomplished by setting up a task force that has the authority to analyze information and develop recommendations that would be implemented unless overruled by 60 of the 100 Senators.
+By doing this, it is hoped that the role of politics will be lessened in the normal decision-making processes regarding treatment protocol.